AlexJReid/blog/content/posts/bigtable-filtering.md

 Both solutions are unable to support jumping to arbitrary pages, instead treating the reverse-chronological stream of comments like a tape that gets started, paused, cued and stopped.

 But why are our users jumping to page `4272`?
 Do they want to see comments from a year ago?
 It is not hard to imagine how we might partition our data to efficiently implement that.
-This is a better user experience and less work for our database.
+This is a better user experience and less work for the database.
 Win, win.

 [Discuss on Twitter](https://twitter.com/search?q=alexjreid.dev%2Fposts%2Fcloud-bigtable-paginated-comments%2F) _Corrections and comments are most welcome._